mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 # Ordering with respect to other proposals and LWG issues

-We currently have two other `std::linalg` fix papers in review.
+Note that two other `std::linalg` fix papers were voted into the Working Draft for C++26 at the Wrocław, Poland meeting in November 2024.

-* P3222: Fix C++26 by adding `transposed` special cases for P2642 layouts (forwarded by LEWG to LWG on 2024-08-27 pending electronic poll results)
+* <a href="https://wg21.link/p3222">P3222R1</a>: "Fix C++26 by adding `transposed` special cases for P2642 layouts"

-* P3050: "Fix C++26 by optimizing `linalg::conjugated` for noncomplex value types" (forwarded by LEWG to LWG on 2024-09-03 pending electronic poll results)
+* <a href="https://wg21.link/p3050">P3050R3</a>: "Fix C++26 by optimizing `linalg::conjugated` for noncomplex value types"

-LEWG was aware of these two papers and this pending paper P3371 in its 2024-09-03 review of P3050R2.
+LEWG was aware of these two papers and this proposal P3371 in its 2024-09-03 review of P3050R2.
 All three of these papers increment the value of the `__cpp_lib_linalg` macro.
 While this technically causes a conflict between the papers, advice from LEWG on 2024-09-03 was not to introduce special wording changes to avoid this conflict.

-We also have two outstanding LWG issues.
+Two outstanding LWG issues for std::linalg remain.

 * <a href="https://cplusplus.github.io/LWG/lwg-active.html#4136">LWG4136</a> specifies the behavior of Hermitian algorithms on diagonal matrix elements with nonzero imaginary part.
-(As the BLAS Standard specifies and the Reference BLAS implements, the Hermitian algorithms do not access the imaginary parts of diagonal elements, and assume they are zero.)
-In our view, P3371 does not conflict with LWG4136.
+LWG4136's proposed fix adds a sentence to [linalg.general].
+P3371 does not change [linalg.general].
+However, P3371 does add updating overloads of Hermitian algorithms that take another Hermitian matrix parameter `E`.
+The proposed fix in LWG4136 does not cover parameters named `E`, so we apply the analog of that fix to the wording here in P3371.

-* <a href="https://cplusplus.github.io/LWG/lwg-active.html#4137">LWG4137</a>, "Fix Mandates, Preconditions, and Complexity elements of [linalg] algorithms," affects several sections touched by this proposal, including [linalg.algs.blas3.rankk] and [linalg.algs.blas3.rank2k].
-We consider P3371 rebased atop the wording changes proposed by LWG4137.
-While the wording changes may conflict in a formal ("diff") sense, it is our view that they do not conflict in a mathematical or specification sense.
+* <a href="https://cplusplus.github.io/LWG/lwg-active.html#4137">LWG4137</a>, "Fix Mandates, Preconditions, and Complexity elements of [linalg] algorithms," affects [linalg.algs.blas3.rankk] and [linalg.algs.blas3.rank2k], which this proposal also changes.
+We rebase this proposal's changes atop the wording changes in LWG4137's proposed fix.
+It is our view that the two sets of changes do not conflict in a mathematical or design specification sense.
+Note that this proposal only applies the proposed fixes in LWG4137 to the relevant clauses [linalg.algs.blas3.rankk] and [linalg.algs.blas3.rank2k].
+Thus, P3371 does not (completely) resolve LWG4137.

 # Implementation status